Home Learn EPF vs PPF vs VPF: Which is the Difference?

 What is VPF?

 VPF (Voluntary Provident Fund) is an additional saving option for salaried individuals in India.
 It allows employees to contribute more than the mandatory 12% of their basic salary towards their provident fund.
-Considering VPF vs EPF, they both carry the same interest rates i.e. currently 8.5%.
+The interest on VPF is the same as that on EPF, which is currently 8.25%.

 What is PPF?